Dogs No Dogs

-The Minong Ridge is typically traveled from East to West.
-This allows for a lighter pack on the trail, especially on the later. more strenuous later segments.
+The Minong Ridge Trail is typically traveled from east to west.
+This allows for a lighter pack on the trail, especially on the later, more strenuous segments.
 Visitors are also treated to the most spectacular views on the later days.
 For an added challenge, hikers could begin in Windigo and head towards McCargoe Cove.

-Trail Details: This day is shorter, but the demand is significantly higher.
+The section of trail to North Lake Desor is shorter but the demand is significantly higher.
 Do not under-estimate the challenge of this short day.
 There are several sections of tough ascents with technical scrambling.
 This segment also provides some of the first great views of Isle Royale and Lake Superior from the ridge.

 Flora & Fauna